isabella232/bas-style-kit/README.md

 ### After release

-If a major version has just been published:
+For all releases:

+1. bump the version and add the next development phase in:
+  * `package.json`
+  * `/assets/scripts/javascripts/bas-style-kit/0_version.js` - `Version.VERSION` variable

+For non-alpha/beta releases:

 1. bump the version and add `-develop` prefix in:
   * `docker-compose.yml` - `app` Docker image
   * `.gitlab-ci.yml` - default Docker image
-2. bump the version and add the next development phase in:
-  * `package.json`
-  * `/assets/scripts/javascripts/bas-style-kit/0_version.js` - `Version.VERSION` variable
-3. build & push the docker image
+2. build & push the docker image

 This is to prevent overwriting a 'released' docker image tag with future changes and prevent publishing a development version to a release tag in NPM (as versions cannot be overwritten).